 Escalator, Canopy and Elevator Projects

 Metro operates nearly 1,000 elevators and escalators, more than any other transit agency in North America.
-With thousands of customers traveling on each escalator every day, consistent upkeep is required to keep them in a state of good repair.
+With thousands of customers traveling on each escalator every week, consistent upkeep is required to keep them in a state of good repair.
 As a result, we’re making major investments to rehabilitate and completely replace the oldest and least reliable escalators across the system.

 Protecting Customers and Escalators from the Elements